About the Journal

 Invited Lectures

 Submission is by invitation from the Editorial Board of Tecnoscienza and/or Guest Editor(s) of a Special Issue.
-Distinguished scholars in Science and Technology Studies (STS) may be invited to contribute with papers presenting perspectives and concepts that are relevant to the Journal Issue and/or challenge the STS debates more broadly.
+Distinguished STS scholars are invited to contribute with papers presenting perspectives and concepts relevant to the Special Issue and/or that challenge the STS debates more broadly.

 For more information, please contact: redazione.tecnoscienza@gmail.com